MayaPosch/NymphRPC/doc/nymphrpc_protocol_specification.md

 **Internal typecodes**

+- All internal typecodes are serialised as Uint8 values.
 - Unsigned integers are defined as <i>Uint*</i>.
 - Signed integers are defined as <i>Sint*</i>.
 - Float is 32-bit floating point.